 What is sustainability and why is it important?

-‘sustainability’ is the practise of creating things with the ability to be maintained at a certain rate or level, without compromising the ability of future generations to meet their own needs: for example, fossil fuels are unsustainable because they take from the earth and a non-renewable way, meaning future generations will eventually run out of this fuel.
+‘Sustainability’ is the practise of creating things with the ability to be maintained at a certain rate or level, without compromising the ability of future generations to meet their own needs: for example, fast fashion and plastic (polyester) clothing are ‘unsustainable‘ because they take from the earth in a non-renewable way, meaning future generations will eventually run out of this fuel.

-At Chamiah Dewey Fashion, sustainability is at the forefront of every decision we make, from fabric choice, to manufacturing location, to postage and packaging.
+At Chamiah Dewey Fashion, ‘sustainability’ and being socially responsible is at the forefront of every decision we make; from fabric choice, to manufacturing location, to postage and packaging.
 We care about our planet and the valuable resources it provides us, we aren’t prepared to compromise on that.

 Another important aspect to consider when discussing fashion production, is where the fabric comes from; who grows the fibres, who weaves and dyes it and who supplies it.

-We source our other fabrics from Fabric Godmother, a Hove, UK based supplier, offering reasonably priced sustainable and deadstock fabrics.
+We source our other ‘eco-conscious‘ fabrics from Fabric Godmother, a UK based supplier, offering reasonably priced sustainable and deadstock fabrics.

 Who made your clothes?

-As an ethical brand, it is really important to us to be transparent about who and where your clothes were made.
+As an ethical, socially responsible brand, it is important for us to be transparent about who and where your clothes were made.

-Making For Change produce the highest quality garments, while remaining sustainable and ethical, they are the perfect partners for chamiah Dewey Fashion.
+Aim Athleisure produce the highest quality garments, while remaining ethical and socially responsible: they are the perfect partners for Chamiah Dewey Fashion.